myersg86/gitlab/doc/user/application_security/dependency_scanning/index.md

 ### Error response from daemon: error processing tar file: docker-tar: relocation error

-This error occurs when the Docker version used to run the SAST job is `19.03.00`.
+This error occurs when the Docker version used to run the Dependency Scanning job is `19.03.00`.
 You are advised to update to Docker `19.03.01` or greater.
 Older versions are not affected.
 Read more in
 [this issue](https://gitlab.com/gitlab-org/gitlab/issues/13830#note_211354992 "Current SAST container fails").